Set as Button

 Layer Concepts and Limitations

-Galaxy Watch Designer supports the concept of layers, which means a component on a higher layer takes precedence over components on lower layers.
+Galaxy Watch Studio supports the concept of layers, which means a component on a higher layer takes precedence over components on lower layers.
 When you add a new component, it will always be added as the top layer.
 You can change the order of layers if you want.
 By default, the Background component is always the lowest layer, but you can move it to another layer if you desire.

 A button action on a higher layer takes precedence over a button action on a lower layer.
 Let’s assume two components are buttons and the top-layer component covers the lower-layer component.
 In this case, the button action won't work for the lower-layer component (see Figures 3 and 4):